d-beliveau/SENG_Project_Iteration2/README.txt

 Code base from group project iteration 1, Team 16.
 Implements Hardware v2.0

+Note: PayCash has 100% test coverage for the actual class, the missed coverage is just the observer methods we had to import but are not using.

 Directory:
 SCS - Software            (control software)
 SCS - Software - Test     (JUnit test suite)